sunitharamar/Data-Journalism-and-D3/README.md

 You'll notice that at certain screen sizes, the iframe may cut off sections of your scatter plot.
 Don't worry about this unless you want to take on the final challenge.

 # How to run the app on visual studio:

+Note: also, remember that you’ll need to run a local web server to serve the HTML / CSV you’re just opening the HTML file from your computer directly (step 2)

 1) cd to your data directory:
     cd $Data-Journalism-and-D3/